 Professional dancer Kolber effortlessly melds modern dance, tai chi and even some flowing yoga to a balancing, toning workout.
 More of a gentle tone-up than a fat-burning fix, this feels great on your joints – and spirit. collagevideo.com

-Dancer and fitness instructor Nicole Kroeuse (photographed here) is glad to see non-professional dancers putting their moves on.
-“Classes like Zumba and Samba can feel almost like a dance party,” says Kroeuse.
+Dancer and fitness instructor Nicole Kroese (photographed here) is glad to see non-professional dancers putting their moves on.
+“Classes like Zumba and Samba can feel almost like a dance party,” says Kroese.
 “It feels great to get moving to music you love, and coordinating with rhythms, choreography, and balance is a good challenge for the body and mind.”
-Kroeuse began her dance training at Pacific Northwest Ballet and Turning Pointe Dance Centre in Seattle, where she grew up studying ballet, jazz, tap, contemporary and hip hop.
-After moving to New York City, Kroeuse performs professionally.
+Kroese began her dance training at Pacific Northwest Ballet and Turning Pointe Dance Centre in Seattle, where she grew up studying ballet, jazz, tap, contemporary and hip hop.
+After moving to New York City, Kroese performs professionally.
 She also teaches fitness at Refine Method, and is a Nike Women’s Training Brand Ambassador.
 “Dancing as an art form is something that many people respect and admire,” she says, “and it’s something I love to do—marrying movement to music just feels amazing.
 Sometimes people are afraid they will look silly,” she continues, “but dancing is meant to be enjoyable,” she says.
 “So let go!”